tum-pbs/pbdl-book/physicalloss-discuss.md

 PDEs with the tools of NNs.
 An inherent drawback of this approach is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
-E.g., learned representation is not suitable to be refined with a classical iterative solver such as the conjugate gradient method.
+E.g., the learned representation is not suitable to be refined with a classical iterative solver such as the conjugate gradient method.

 This means many